18 - 20 February 2022

 Saturday, 9:00 am – Registration Opens and Exhibit hall opens

-11:00 noon – Registration closes
+11:00 am – Registration closes

-6:00 pm – Awards presentation
+6:00 pm – Awards Presentation

 7:00 pm – Vendor and Exhibit halls close